- Support us

 - __utma, __utmb, __utmc and __utmz – Google Analytics cookies which track things like the number of times a visitor has been to the site, date/time of first and most recent visits, length of visit, search engine and keyword used etc.

-The Museum has entered into a partnership with Patron Technology to assist us in providing an e-mail newsletter service.
+The Museum uses MailChimp to provide our e-mail newsletter service.
 In order to sign up to this service, an individual has to submit personal information about themselves (e.g. name, e-mail address, interests).

-This personal data is collected by Patron Technology on behalf of the Museum.
-They have entered into an agreement with the Museum to hold all details in a secure way.
-They are not permitted to use the data for their own purposes nor to sell or distribute it on to any other individual, organization or business under any circumstances.
+This personal data is collected by MailChimp on behalf of the Museum.
+The data is stored on a secure MailChimp server.
+MailChimp are not permitted to use the data for their own purposes nor to sell or distribute it on to any other individual, organization or business under any circumstances.

 You can 'opt out' of the newsletter at any time by clicking on the 'Unsubscribe' link at the bottom of each newsletter.
-Alternatively you can e-mail the Web Editor via the 'Contact us' section of the main website.
+Alternatively you can contact us via the 'Contact us' section of the main website.
 Your details will then be deleted from the database.

 For a copy of the information we hold on you please contact the Museum at the address below.

-Our online booking service is provided by TOR Maximweb.
+Our online booking service is provided by Syx ReCreateX.
 They collect personal information on behalf of the Museum to process each transaction and only use personal data where it is necessary to fulfil your order.
-TOR do not disclose personal data to other parties.
+Syx do not disclose personal data to other parties.

 Facebook receives data whenever you visit a page that features a ‘Like’ button.
 This data may include the date and time you visit the site; the web address (URL) you're on; technical information about the IP address, browser and the operating system you use; and, if you are logged in to Facebook, your User ID.